dbpedia/links/README.md

 # How to download the daily link snapshot

 The publishing process is automated via a cronjob which will run all given downloads, scripts, LIMES/SILK configurations, patches, etc. to generate the linksets.
-It is executed daily on our own server
+It is executed daily on our own server and published (http://downloads.dbpedia.org/links/snapshot)

 Please check out the [how to](https://github.com/dbpedia/links/wiki/How-To-Contribute-Links-to-DBpedia#automated-process) for more informations regarding the automated process, how to set it up, run it and customize it.